Alberto L. Siani

 4. Pluralist-Holistic-Participatory.
 The theories included in this group, though very varied, concur in their tendency to overcome sharp oppositions and looking for a more pluralist and holistic approach.
 A good share of the Italian philosophy of landscape follows this path (see below).
 Besides, to limit ourselves to just a few distinctive perspectives, Bourassa’s paradigm, combining influences from psychology to critical regionalism and Marxism, is three-tiered, incorporating biological, cultural, and individual factors of landscape preference (Bourassa 1991); Berleant’s “aesthetics of engagement” challenges the subject-object dualism as well as the notion of aesthetic disinterestedness, favouring instead a participatory, immersive model of appreciation whose culturalist pluralism opposes both the traditional-modernist and the cognitivist paradigm (Berleant 1997); Brady (2003) defends “critical pluralism” as a middle course between modernist monism/cognitivism and post-modernist relativism/hedonism and develops an “integrated aesthetic” in which the aesthetic value of natural environments, including landscapes, is the result of a negotiation between different components (multi-sensuousness, revitalised disinterestedness, imagination, emotion, and knowledge).

 The contemporary philosophical debate on landscape is particularly thriving in Italy.
 The starting reference is Assunto (1973), a ground-breaking reclamation of the aesthetic value of landscape against its conceptual and practical exploitation and destruction for utilitarian purposes.
 Assunto stressed that in the aesthetic experience of landscape contemplation of the beautiful and embodied pleasure are conjoined, and that this experience is always an historical-cultural one.
 Landscape is nature turned into culture: from this point of view, Assunto attaches paradigmatic significance to the garden.
 Venturi Ferriolo (2002) focuses on landscape as an ethical product of human action and sense of responsibility.
 Landscape is first of all a human project, with a structural link to architecture, and just like the latter it needs to be shaped according to an ethically grounded principle of balance and beauty.
 In Bonesio’s geo-philosophy, landscape is not an image to be contemplated aesthetically, but the concrete place of our life, historical identity, memory, etc., standing out in its individual irreducibility against the modernist utopia (or rather dystopia) of a global homogenised world (Bonesio 2017).
-Finally, D’Angelo (2014 and 2021) draws on a multiplicity of sources and methods (from classical philosophy to movies, from travel stories to legislative texts, from contemporary environmentalism to personal encounters) to develop a multi-layered philosophy of landscape that reclaims the conceptual specificity of the latter term against its widespread assimilation to the term “environment” (and its associated, merely “ecological” treatment) as well as the practical specificity of each landscape against aesthetic exceptionalism.
+D’Angelo (2014 and 2021) draws on a multiplicity of sources and methods (from classical philosophy to movies, from travel stories to legislative texts, from contemporary environmentalism to personal encounters) to develop a multi-layered philosophy of landscape that reclaims the conceptual specificity of the latter term against its widespread assimilation to the term “environment” (and its associated, merely “ecological” treatment) as well as the practical specificity of each landscape against aesthetic exceptionalism.
+Finally, Siani 2024 establishes a pragmatist, anti-dualistic dialogue between landscape studies and aesthetics.
+Following on the one hand the idea of an engaged ecology and on the other the indications of the European Landscape Convention, landscapes are not just ways of seeing the world as ‘beautiful’, but also of inhabiting it in a plurality of sense-making forms.
+On this basis, the intersection of landscape and aesthetics becomes a platform for improved communication between disciplines, ideas and cultures on urgent issues, including art and interpretation, environmentalism, temporality, lived spaces and infrastructures, justice and politics, education and interdisciplinarity.

 J. Appleton, The Experience of Landscape, London, John Wiley, 1975.